Refinement Workflow Requires Depthkit Pro or Depthkit Cinema

 If you have not captured on a green screen, you can also use tools like After Effect's Roto brush, to create a mask without pulling a key.

-The Refinement Mask is a necessary input to the Refinement Workflow, since it defines the area that the algorithm is going to tackle.
+The Refinement Mask is recommended for high quality results from the Refinement Workflow, since it defines the area that the algorithm is going to tackle.

 You will notice that the mask automatically removed all areas in black, allowing for cleaner edges.

-The first Refinement parameter to be activated is a crop.
-This allows you to crop the clip in order to remove excess data.
-When enhancing data, the crops lets you take advantage of every depth pixel to maximize quality.
+For best results, crop your footage in order to remove excess data.
+When enhancing data, the crop lets you take advantage of every depth pixel to maximize quality.
 This is ideal when exporting for Unity to ensure lower pixel dimension in your combined-per-pixelcombined-per-pixel - A video or image sequence export format, optimized for Unity playback that consists of the color video (top) and depth data (bottom) in a single export.
 This format provides a performance friendly playback of your volumetric data in the game engine. exports for optimal playback performance in the game engine.

 *Note that the crop will impact the final export resolution.